 "The way they structured the show it works on many levels, physically, mentally, emotionally and technically," he described.
 "So when you are in it, it moves much more quickly.
 The way I picture the storytelling from Aaron's standpoint is almost as if he is stuck in a limbo and he has to relive this experience over and over again until he learns something new about it."

 By the way, Lin-Manuel Miranda wrote a good portion of the show in that chair Brandon sat in.
-And, the Morris-Jumel Mansion in Harlem is open to the public.
+And, the Morris-Jumel Mansion in Washington Heights is open to the public.

 For its hours of operation, click here.